Deso-PK/make-trust-irrelevant/README.md

 * nonces;
 * monotonic counters;
 * plan binding;
+* target constraints;
-* target and route constraints;
+* route constraints;
 * signatures.

 The requesting software cannot legitimately create authority merely by modifying its own local state.

-The trusted authorization path owns the signing authority.
+The governed authorization path owns the authority-creation process.

-KERNHELM then consumes and verifies authority at the wall.
+KERNHELM consumes and verifies the resulting authority at the wall.

 ---

-# Post-Quantum Direction and Legacy Compatibility
+# Post-Quantum Architecture With Legacy Compatibility

-KERNHELM's broader cryptographic architecture is intended to support **post-quantum operation while retaining governed compatibility with legacy cryptographic suites**.
+KERNHELM's broader cryptographic architecture is designed for **post-quantum operation while retaining governed compatibility with legacy cryptographic suites**.

-The authority model is not intended to depend forever on one signature algorithm, one hash function, or one generation of cryptography.
+The authority model is not intended to depend permanently on:

+* one signature algorithm;
+* one hash function;
+* one key format;
+* or one generation of cryptography.

-The important architectural law is stable:
+The governing principle remains stable:

-> **Authority must be independently provable and mechanically verifiable even when the cryptographic machinery used to prove it evolves.**
+> **Authority must remain independently provable and mechanically verifiable even when the cryptographic machinery used to prove it changes.**

-The currently documented **v1 proof contract uses Ed25519 signatures and SHA-256 plan/target binding**.
+The currently preserved v1 proof lineage includes classical cryptographic mechanisms such as Ed25519 signatures and SHA-256 bindings.

-That is the current proof primitive, not a claim that those algorithms represent KERNHELM's permanent cryptographic ceiling.
+Those historical and compatibility mechanisms are not KERNHELM's permanent cryptographic ceiling.

-The larger design direction is crypto-agile:
+The broader design is crypto-agile and supports migration toward post-quantum authority while preserving governed legacy interoperability where required.

+That means:

+* cryptographic suites can evolve;
-* newer cryptographic suites can become governing suites;
+* newer suites can become governing suites;
-* post-quantum suites can be introduced without redefining the authority model itself;
+* post-quantum mechanisms can be introduced without redesigning the entire authority model;
-* legacy authority formats can remain governed where compatibility is required;
+* legacy formats can remain explicitly governed where compatibility requires them;
-* trust-anchor changes are explicit governed events rather than silent replacement;
+* trust-anchor changes remain governed events;
-* migration does not require treating every historical authority artifact as permanently equivalent to every future one.
+* migration does not require silently treating every historical and future authority artifact as equivalent.

-In other words:
+In short:

 > **The cryptography may evolve.
 The authority law remains.**